sidraliaqat/sidraliaqat/README.md

 <div align="center">

 ### ✨ "Still learning.
 Still building.
-Still believing in Kun Fayakun." 🤍
+Still believing in Allah." 🤍

 ⭐ If you like my work, consider giving my repositories a star!